 Controlling who has access – Providing wifi in a public arena, such as church premises, must be understood as fundamentally different from a domestic wifi scenario.
 One reason for this is that offering wifi safely to occasional/infrequent unknown users requires security approaches that are not needed in the domestic situation.
 A fixed wifi password which must be revealed to the wifi user, if distributed widely, leaves the wifi facility totally open to misuse and abuse.
 However systems which can give some level of control to the free wifi access must not be so complex that they become unattractive to either use, or administrate.

 Controlling content – To ensure that inappropriate material is not passed through the Church broadband connection a content filtering system should be deployed.
-Although such systems require some management, they are essential to try and block and filter inappropriate internet traffic of guest users.
+Although such systems require some management, they are essential to try and block and filter inappropriate internet traffic of guest users, especially if they are children or young people.

 Deploying such a solution?